wechicken456/RIPv2_Shrub/README.md

 Additionally, with a fresh start of BOWTIE and the shim, run the following:
 ```
-twig: ./twig -i 172.31.2.1_24
+shrub: ./shrub -i 172.31.2.1_24
 ping: traceroute -N 1 172.31.2.1
 ```

 ###### Repeat Running

-You can run `ping`, `traceroute`, `udpping`, or `socket_time` on the *ping machine* repeatedly without adverse effects aside from the growing pcap file on the *twig machine*.
+You can run `ping`, `traceroute`, `udpping`, or `socket_time` on the *ping machine* repeatedly without adverse effects aside from the growing pcap file on the *shrub machine*.

-If you need to restart your BOWTIE, kill the twigs using the command in shutdown, and restart your shim as well.
+If you need to restart your BOWTIE, kill the shrubs using the command in shutdown, and restart your shim as well.

 ###### Shutdown